QuaSi-Software/Documentation/docs/sodele_user_manual.md

 ## Validation

-SoDeLe has been checked against established PV simulation tools to assess the plausibility of the calculated annual PV yields.
+SoDeLe has been checked against established PV simulation tools to assess the plausibility of the calculated PV yields.
 The comparison included simulations with a detailed inverter model and simulations with a constant electrical DC-AC efficiency of 92 %.
 The annual energy yield was compared for one PV module, four different orientations, and four different locations.
 The comparison should be interpreted as a tool-to-tool verification and plausibility check, not as a complete certification of the model.
 It is also only describe briefly here.

 For common roof-oriented PV systems, the deviation of the annual yield compared with the commercially available `PV*SOL`[^PVSOL] was below 5 %.
 For façade-oriented systems in east-west orientation, deviations of up to 15 % in extreme scenarios were observed compared with `PVGIS`[^PVGIS], while the results from `PV*SOL` remain close to the one of SoDeLe.
 The daily profiles showed small but visible differences.